jukoor/ai-movie-recommender/TRANSLATIONS.md

 ## Overview

-The application now has a centralized translation system using a single JSON file that makes it easy to translate text content into multiple languages.
-All text content has been extracted into a structured translation file.
+The application now has a centralized translation system with support for multiple languages.
+All text content has been extracted into structured translation files, and users can switch between languages using a toggle in the navigation bar.

+## Supported Languages

+- **English (en)** - Default language
+- **German (de)** - Deutsch

 ## Structure

 ```
-src/translations/
+src/
+├── translations/
-├── index.ts              # TypeScript helper with exports
+│   ├── index.ts          # TypeScript helper with exports
-└── en.json               # English translations (all content)
+│   ├── en.json           # English translations
+│   └── de.json           # German translations
+└── context/
+    └── LanguageContext.tsx # Language state management
 ```

-The `en.json` file contains all translations organized by section:
+Each translation file (`en.json`, `de.json`) contains all translations organized by section:

 - `meta` - HTML meta tags (title, description, keywords, language)
 - `header` - Header/Navigation translations